kaakaa/pflenker.github.io/_pages/about.md

 I obtained my Master's Degree in Computer Science from the [Westfaelische Wilhelms-Universität Münster](https://www.uni-muenster.de) in 2011.
-Since then, I have mainly worked as a Product Owner, Product Manager, Team Lead, Agile Coach or a combination.
+Since then, I have worked in many diverse roles, such as Team or Engineering Lead, Agile Coach, Product Owner or a combination.

 I love technology, and one of my earlier childhood memories is feeding long rows of `DATA` from a computer magazine into my Commodore 64 - only to be rewarded